Ionathan-Hope/DreamBerd/README.md

 print(current score)! //5
 ```

-## File Structure
+## Modules

-Write five or more equals signs to start a new file.
+Write five or more equals signs to start a new module.
 This removes the need for multiple files or any build process.

 ```java
 const const score = 5!